neurostuff/NiMARE/docs/api.rst

 :mod:`nimare.decode`: Functional characterization analysis
 -----------------------------------------------------------
-For more information about functional characterization analysis, see :ref:`decoding methods`.
+For more information about functional characterization analysis, see :doc:`decoding`.

 .. automodule:: nimare.decode
    :no-members: